-With 12 of the 15 West African Upper Guinea endemic species occurring in Ghana, its safe, friendly and hassle free environment and the most developed infrastructure of any West African country, Ghana is a must visit for any birding and nature enthusiast.
-One of the highlights is seeing the White-necked Rockfowl (Yellow-headed Picathartes).
 From the coastal lagoons, grassland savannah, upper guinea rainforest moving northwards through the broad leaved guinea woodland finally touching the Sahel savannah plains in the far north, Ghana offers a thorough coverage of all the core west African habitats.

-DAY 1: Arrival in Ghana and tour briefing
+Arrival in Ghana

-DAY 2: Birding Shai Hills, Sakamona Lagoon and Winneba Plains
+Shai Hills, Sakumono Lagoon and Winneba Plains

 We set off towards Kakum National Park through the busy city of Accra stopping for lunch en route before heading to a grassland reserve where we hope to find Siffling and Short-winged Cisticolas, Splendid and Copper Sunbirds, Flappet Lark, Red-winged Warbler, Yellow-mantled Widowbird, Black-necked Weaver, Black-crowned Tchagra, Plain-backed Pipit, Black-shouldered and Yellow-billed Kites, Western Grey Plantain-eater, Grey Kestrel, Lizzard Buzzard, Blue-spotted Wood Dove and Black-bellied Bustard to mention just a few.
 After a wonderful day’s birding we continue to Jukwa and our hotel to relax, reflect and add the many new species to our bird list.